113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 Lists all of the applications that you deployed in the current space.
 The status of each application is also displayed.

 Assume that you have one instance for an app, in the instances column of the response from the cf apps command, you see 1/1 if your app is up and 0/1 if your app is down.
-If you see ?/1, which indicates that the app instance state is unknown, you can copy the app URL to your browser to check whether your app responds, or you can tail the log by the `cf logs appname` command to see if the app is generating log content.
+If you see ?/1, which indicates that the app instance state is unknown, you can copy the app URL to your browser to check whether your app responds, or you can tail the log by the `cf logs appname` command to see whether the app is generating log content.

 ```
 cf apps